imflash217/portfolio/docs/blogs/deep_learning/blog_einops.md

 ### Composition of axes

-Transpositio is very common and useful; but let's move to other operations provided by `einops`
+Transposition is very common and useful; but let's move to other operations provided by `einops`

 ???+ done "composition using `rearrange()` : height"